haowenhoward/object-oriented-programming-notes/notes.md

 		pass
 ```

-To hide information or restrict access to certain attributes or methods, is called encapsulation,
+To hide information or restrict access to certain attributes or methods, is called **encapsulation**,
 and can be done by adding double underscore prefix ```__``` before a attribute or method

 example: